adjust/android_sdk/README.md

 http://www.adjust.com/callback?key=value&foo=bar
 ```

-It should be mentioned that we support a variety of placeholders like `{android_id}` that can be used as parameter values.
+It should be mentioned that we support a variety of placeholders like `{gps_adid}` that can be used as parameter values.
-In the resulting callback this placeholder would be replaced with the AndroidID of the current device.
+In the resulting callback this placeholder would be replaced with the Google Play Services ID  of the current device.
 Also note that we
 don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for
 an event, these parameters won't even be read.